tymonherzyk/neutral-modelling-framework/Fitting/README.md

 3. `nll`: The minimum negative logliklihood value arrived at by the optimisation process.
 4. `output`: Optimisation output parameters.

-The function call also specifies five input fields, in addition to the data vector _dx_.
+The function call also specifies five input fields, in addition to the data vector `dx`.
 These input fields are:
 1. `'nloglf'`: Specifies the custom negative log-likelihood function.
 Here, the function handle `@nloglf_none` is passed.
 2. `'start'`: Defines the starting values set for each unknown parameter within the optimisation process.
 This is passed the array `fittingStart`.
 3. `'LowerBound'`: Defines the lower limit for each unknown parameter within the optimisation process.
 This is passed the array `fittingLowerBound`
 4. `'UpperBound'`: Defines the upper limit for each unknown parameter within the optimisation process.
 This is passed the array `fittingUpperBound`
-5. `'Options': Specifies optimisation settings using `statset`.
-The fields within `Options` are:
+5. `'Options'`: Specifies optimisation settings using `statset`.
+The fields within `Options` defined are:
-   - `'FunValCheck'`: Enables function value validation, set using the input variable funvalcheck stored in the FunctionParameters data structure.
+   - `'FunValCheck'`: Enables function value validation, set using the input variable `funvalcheck` stored in `FunctionParameters`.
-   - `'Display'`: Controls optimisation output display, set using the input variable display stored in the FunctionParameters data structure.
+   - `'Display'`: Controls optimisation output display, set using the input variable `display stored in `FunctionParameters`.
-   - `'MaxFunEvals'`: Maximum number of function evaluations, set using the input variable maxfunevals stored in the FunctionParameters data structure.
+   - `'MaxFunEvals'`: Maximum number of function evaluations, set using the input variable `maxfunevals` stored in `FunctionParameters`.
-   - `'MaxIter'`: Maximum number of iterations, set using the input variable maxiter stored in the FunctionParameters data structure.
+   - `'MaxIter'`: Maximum number of iterations, set using the input variable `maxiter` stored in `FunctionParameters`.

 Here _mlefit.m_ is operated in such a way to minimise the custom negative loglikelihood function defined by `nloglf_none` This minimisation is performed by the MATLAB function `fminsearch`.
 This function performs minimisation using the Nelder-Mead simplex algorithm.
 A mathematical explanation of the exact algorithm used within `fminsearch` is given by Lagarias et al. (1998) [[3]](#3) .
 Further information can also be found within MATLAB documentation.